metrorailings/OwlBlog/content/posts/week-13-insights.md

 ## Football Team @ Steelers

 Steelers have a pretty rudimentary offense.
 Not much finesse or talent on display so far.
 I thought Claypool and Juju were supposed to carry this offense to the next level.

+Washington's offense can be summed up as an abortion too, though it has shown hints of promise.

+Nothing but short passes from this anemic Steelers offense.

+Mike Hilton failed to tackle a runner on one play, only to make a huge play on the next down to return the ball back to the Steelers on downs.

+Washington's defensive front is no joke.